We are Australia's premier student hackathon — run for students, by students.

 Is it something people would actually use?
 Does it fulfil a real need that the community, the broader society or the target audience has?
 You do not need to prepare a business plan, but you should at least identify who is your target audience.

-UNIHACK is open to all university and TAFE students in Australia and New Zealand.
-The only requirement is that you must be an enrolled student when UNIHACK starts.
+UNIHACK is open to all university and TAFE students in Australia and New Zealand who are 18 years and older.
+The only requirement is that you must be an enrolled student on the date that UNIHACK starts.
 We reserve the right to cancel your ticket if you do not meet this requirement.